deanwampler/Contract4J5/contract4j5/README.txt

 "contract4j5.jar" in your path.
 This is recommended for "production" builds when you don't want any test overhead.

-The ManualSetup.wireC4J() methods demonstrate that there are several components in Contract4J5 and how they are wired together:
+There are several components in Contract4J5.
+The main ones are:

   ExpressionInterpreter	- wraps Jexl; could wrap alternatives!
   ContractEnforcer     	- handles test invocation and failure handling Reporter              - simple output/logging wrapper.

 Note that a runtime warning are issued if the ExpressionInterpreter or ContractEnforcer are not defined, as tests can't be run otherwise.
 The Reporter